Proterra EcoRide: Design

 Proterra drew inspiration from existing and prototype composite buses: the Neoplan USA Metroliner in Carbon, Advanced Technology Transit Bus (ATTB), and NABI CompoBus, concluding that a composite bus body was best suited to reduce weight and accommodate an equivalent number of seats (37) as a conventional 40 ft low-floor transit bus.
 The composite body forms were finished by Pearson Composites in Warren, Rhode Island, and the shells were assembled by C&C Fiberglass Components using vacuum-assisted resin transfer molding.
 Some of the people who helped develop ATTB would go on to work for MES.

 Although the batteries can be recharged quickly, the overall capacity is low.
 The BE35 and HFC35 shared the same electric powertrain and battery design; while the HFC35 had a range-extending APU, no additional battery storage capacity was added to the BE35.
 The battery pack has a total storage capacity of 54 to 72 kW-hr, composed of three or four 18 kW-hr battery strings.
 Each string weighs 550 lb.
 A single string is built from sixteen modules wired in series, each rated at 50 A-hr and 23 volts; the total string is 368 volts and 18.4 kW-hr, and three or four strings are used in parallel for the overall capacity of 54 or 72 kW-hr.
 However, using on-route fast charging, an EcoRide BE35 set a record in April 2014 by driving more than 700 mi in 24 hours.
 In June 2016, Proterra announced it would grant royalty-free access to the patents covering their FastFill overhead charging system.

 Proterra uses the TerraVolt branding for the battery system and ProDrive for the drivetrain module, which includes the traction motor and optional range-extending APU.
 The traction motor announced with the HFC35 and the first versions of the EcoRide BE35 was supplied by UQM Technologies and branded PowerPhase 150, offering a peak and continuous power output of 150 and 100 kW, and peak and continuous torque of 650 and 400 Nm, respectively.
 The traction motor was upgraded to the UQM PowerPhase HD220 in 2013, which increases peak power and torque to 220 kW and 700 Nm, respectively.

 Testing

 The first HFC35 prototype was not available for service for approximately two months to address a failure in a DC-DC converter, which provided the interface between the fuel cell APU and the traction battery.

-Results from the BE35 STURAA test showed an average, combined fuel economy of 1.81 kWh/mile or 20.84 mpgus diesel equivalent.
+Results from the BE35 STURAA test at the Bus Research and Testing Center in Altoona, Pennsylvania showed an average, combined fuel economy of 1.81 kWh/mile or 20.84 mpgus diesel equivalent.
 Compared to the buses it replaces—conventional diesel buses average 3.86 mpgus; CNG buses return 3.27 mpgus diesel equivalent; and diesel-hybrid buses average about 4.6 mpgus—the results are up to 600% better.
 During 15000 mi of testing at Altoona for the first BE35, unscheduled maintenance included the replacement of the transmission (twice) and the traction motor (once).